rarebreed/protean-service/protean/docs/why-retro.md

 Another disadvantage of having too few attributes is that many characters start to feel the same.

-#### How retro solves this
+#### How protean solves this

-I think that many will balk when they first see how many attributes retro has.
+I think that many will balk when they first see how many attributes protean has.
 But this amount of detail gives more flavor and variance between characters.
 It also makes it clear that a character can be lean but powerful, but lacking in raw strength, or someone who has a superb memory, but might not be able to think outside of the box.